Cadurci

-The Cadurci were a Gallic people dwelling in the later region of Quercy (in present-day South-Western France) during the Iron Age and the Roman period.
-They were renowned in the mediterranean world for their linen.
+The Cadurci were a Gallic people dwelling in the later region of Quercy (modern southwestern France) during the Iron Age and the Roman period.

-During the Gallic Wars, after Vercingetorix surrendered at Alesia (city), the Cadurci leader Lucterius fought with the last Gallic armies against Caesar's legions.
-He was besieged at Uxellodunum, and ultimately also defeated, thus putting an end to the Gallic Wars.

-The civitas cadurcorum was subsequently integrated to the Roman province of Gallia Celtica.

 Name

 They are named in Latin as Cadurci by Caesar (mid-1st c.
-BC), and Pliny (1st c.
+BC) and Pliny (1st c.
 AD), and in Greek as Kadou͂rkoi (Καδοῦρκοι) by Strabo (early 1st c.
 AD) and Ptolemy (2nd c.
 AD).

-The etymology of the ethnonym Cadurci remains uncertain.
-Pierre-Yves Lambert has proposed to interpret it as a haplology (loss of syllabe) for the Gaulish compound Catu-turci ('battle-boars'), formed with the root catu- ('combat, battle') attached to the plural of turcos ('wild boar').
-This hypothesis is supported by the discovery of several boar figures in Cahors, the capital city of the Cadurci.
-Boar representations have also been identified on medals found in Cadurci territory.
-This leads to believe the boar was a symbol of this people.
+The etymology of Cadurci remains unclear.
+Pierre-Yves Lambert has proposed to interpret it as a haplology (loss of syllable) of the Gaulish compound Catu-turci ('battle-boars'), formed with the stem catu- ('combat, battle') attached to the plural of turcos ('wild boar').